• Home

 About This Song

-Richard Rodgers and Larry Hart wrote “Thou Swell” for the 1927 musical A Connecticut Yankee, based on the Mark Twain novel A Connecticut Yankee in King Arthur’s Court.
+“Thou Swell” was written by Richard Rodgers and Larry Hart for the 1927 musical A Connecticut Yankee, based on the Mark Twain novel A Connecticut Yankee in King Arthur’s Court.
 “Thou Swell” is one of the more charming songs from the musical, as the lyrics feature a combination of modern and medieval language: “thine eyes are cute too” and “I’d feel so rich in a hut for two.”

 About This Version

-Tony Bennett recorded “Thou Swell” in 1973, featuring the somewhat unusual, but quite perfect, The Ruby Braff-George Barnes Quartet, with Braff on cornet, Barnes on guitar, Wayne Wright on guitar, and John Guiffrida on bass.
-It’s not often you see a group with piano or drums, but for these Rodgers and Hart songs, the sound is absolutely perfect.
-“Thou Swell” was released in 1977 on Tony Bennett Sings More Rodgers and Hart.
+Tony Bennett recorded “Thou Swell” in July 1973 with The Ruby Braff/George Barnes Quartet, featuring Braff on cornet, Barnes and Wayne Wright on guitar, and John Guifrida on bass.
+“Thou Swell” was released on Tony Bennett Sings More Great Rodgers & Hart in 1973 on Bennett’s Improv label.

-“Thou Swell,” as well as The Complete Improv Recordings, is available from Apple Music.
+“Thou Swell,” as well as Tony Bennett Sings the Rodgers & Hart Songbook, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: George Barnes, he Ruby Braff-George Barnes Quartet, John Guiffrida, Larry Hart, Lorenz Hart, Richard Rodgers, Ruby Braff, Tony Bennett Sings More Rodgers and Hart, Wayne Wright
+Filed Under: Song of the Day Tagged With: A Connecticut Yankee, George Barnes, John Guiffrida, Larry Hart, Lorenz Hart, Richard Rodgers, Ruby Braff, Tony Bennett, Tony Bennett Sings More Great Rodgers & Hart, Tony Bennett Sings the Rodgers & Hart Songbook, Wayne Wright

 About This Song